 And then in verses 3 to 6 John tells us about the two witnesses who will prophesy for 1,260 days.
 Now, look back to verse 2 briefly where we’re told that the holy city will be trampled on for 42 months.
-Well, if you can do a little mental arithmetic, you’ll work out that 42 months is 1,260 days: 42 times 30 is 1,260.
+If you can do a little mental arithmetic, you’ll work out that 42 months is 1,260 days: 42 times 30 is 1,260.
 So, during the time when the church is being trampled on, these two witnesses are prophesying.

 Who or what are the two witnesses?
-Well, many of the commentators suggest that the two witnesses symbolise the church on earth which has been called by the Lord Jesus to bear witness to the truth of God’s word.
+Many of the commentators suggest that the two witnesses symbolise the church on earth which has been called by the Lord Jesus to bear witness to the truth of God’s word.
 The reason there are two witnesses, rather than one witness, is perhaps because the Lord Jesus sent out his disciples, two by two.
 Or perhaps it’s because, in the Old Testament, any charge or accusation in a court case needed to be confirmed by two witnesses.

 We’re told in verse 3 that they wore sackcloth, because the church’s message is one of repentance and its a message which speaks of judgment on those who will not repent and believe.

 The two witnesses are also described as being two olive trees and two lampstands.
-Well, if you read the commentaries, you’ll discover that there are all kinds of ways to explain what that means.
+If you read the commentaries, you’ll discover that there are all kinds of ways to explain what that means.
 However, perhaps the simplest explanation is that the two witnesses which represent the church are like lampstands because the word of God which we proclaim is to burn like a lamp in a dark world.
 Furthermore, because olive oil was used as fuel for lamps in biblical times, the two olive trees in John’s vision signify how the church’s witness will never go out.

 And look: according to verse 5, fire will come from the mouths of these two witnesses to devour their enemies.
 And according to verse 6 their witness is patterned after the ministry of Moses and Elijah, because Elijah prophesied that it would not rain on the land; and Moses turned the water in Egypt into blood.
 In other words, the message which the church proclaims is a message about sin and guilt and the coming of God’s judgment, when God’s enemies will be judged and condemned as they were in the days of Moses and Elijah.
 The message of the church is also, of course, a message of salvation for all who repent and believe.
 However, for those who will not believe, it’s a message of judgment to come.